-I remember other applicants; one recorded a call with his ex, and he asked her to present his personality, one sang a song, one recorded himself asking himself questions.
-Is it creativity?
-And you, how would you introduce yourself most creatively?
+Several of the other applicants’ presentations stay with me to this day: one recorded a call with his ex and asked her to present his personality, one sang a song, one recorded himself asking himself questions.
+Are these examples creativity?
+Is there even a correct answer?

-One day, I had a life-changing course.
+One day, I took a life-changing class.

-He started moving, running everywhere, and started by "Kids, today, I'm gonna help you become a superhuman."
-"I'm gonna teach you how to have four hundred ideas in one minute."
-We were excited, scared, and we didn't believe him.
-We, young students, were struggling to get one good idea after three hours of brainstorming; so how could it be possible?
+He started moving around the ‘classroom’ (quotations because, again, we took classes in a church), running sporadically, and said: "Kids, today I'm gonna help you become a superhuman.
+I'm gonna teach you how to have four hundred ideas in one minute."
+We were excited, scared, and in disbelief.
+We, young students struggling to get one good idea after three hours of brainstorming, were about to learn how to have 400 in one minute.
+How could it be possible?

 Warm up your brain.

 Because creativity doesn't apply only to advertising, marketing, and communication, here are some tricks to let your brain flow:

 - Most people stop at their first ideas and don't apply equal focus to every moment of deliberate, divergent thinking: meaning, we usually stop at our first idea because we feel if it was the first, it's the right one.
 However, this is not the case.
 The first idea, rather than being the best one, can be the foundation of a bigger concept.
 You must continue to grow your ideas rather than get stuck on the first one.